Arnaud73/ngx-matomo/README.md

 providers: [provideMatomoTracking(withPreloadedTracker(), …)];
 ```

-Warning: it is advised not to have the preloaded tracker track the first page view, or some additional parameters you may wish to set, won't have any effect.
+Warning: it is advised not to have the external tracker track the first page view, or some additional parameters you may wish to set, won't have any effect.

 #### Locally defined tracker • Synchronous configuration